 The sensitivity analysis map shows us the variation in the theoretical market value of the various Assets and Liabilities items in various scenarios of variation in market interest rates (i.e. 200 bp, -200 bp), by updating the cash flows associated with each operation in the different market scenarios considered.
-The variation in absolute terms of Residual Value (Assets less Liabilities) can be interpreted as the Impact on the Economic Value of Equity and on the Group's Financial Margin, respectively.
+The variation in absolute terms of the Residual Value (Assets less Liabilities) can be interpreted as the Impact on the Economic Value of Equity and on the Group's Financial Margin, respectively concluding that the regulatory limits are met under the terms of Instruction no. 34/2018 of Banco de Portugal.

 When there are situations where some of the internally defined limits are exceeded, alternatives are analysed within the scope of ALCCO, in order to create financial positions that allow the risk indicators to be repositioned within the defined limits.

-As at 31 December 2018 and 2019, the exposure to interest rate risk by type of rate, can be summarised as follows.
+As at 31 December 2019 and 2020, the exposure to interest rate risk by type of rate, can be summarised as follows.
 The figures calculated in the tables represent the balance sheet masses and their exposure to interest rate risk.